adamralph/adamralph.github.com/_posts/2012-07-09-breaking-changes-in-xbehave-net-0-11-0.md

 ---
 Today sees the release of [xBehave.net](https://bitbucket.org/adamralph/xbehave.net) version [0.11.0](https://nuget.org/packages/Xbehave/0.11.0).

 Unfortunately, 0.11.0 contains breaking changes to the API.
-It was a difficult decision but, after a week or two of agonizing, I decided to jump over the cliff to avoid the tiger*.
+It was a difficult decision but, after a week or two of agonising, I decided to jump over the cliff to avoid the tiger*.

 ##Teh Original Codez